 Are escape routes protected with suitable walls and floors?
 Yes Is there adequate compartmentation?
 Yes Is there reasonable limitation of linings that might promote fire spread?
 Yes Glazing which is expected to be fire resisting, inc vision panels and fanlights: • None Is glazing reasonable and free from any obvious defects?
-Yes Comments It was not possible to access the roof space within the scope of this FRA.
-It should be confirmed there is adequate fire separation between flats, and between flats and the common parts in this area.
+Yes Comments The walls and ceiling in the entrance hallway appears sound, with no obvious cra acks or deformation.
 Dampers, Ducts & Chutes Are there suitable measures to restrict fire spread via ducts and concealed spaces?
 Yes Comments No Dampers, Ducts or Chutes evident.

-Smoke Ventilation
+Smoke Ventilation Areas where smoke ventilation is expected: • Lobbies Lobbies Openable Doors Is smoke ventilation reasonable and free from any obvious defects?
+Yes